distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 ### 4.4.
 Distribution Algorithm

 We have to make decisions about which node receives which file chunk.
 For that we have implemented a "distribution algorithm".
-The algorithm was designed with two objectives in mind: 1.
-Efficiency.
-2. Reliability.
+The algorithm was designed with two objectives in mind:

+1. Efficiency
-To achieve efficient communications and storage, we have implemented the ability to query node benchmarks.
-We include benchmarks such as storage space left and network quality based on various factors.
-This way we can fitler and score nodes based on optimal storage load and optimal network.
+   - We query node benchmarks such as storage space and network quality.

-In the case of the reliability objective, we have primarily achieved it by implementing storage redundancy.
-We replicate (make a copy of) each chunk a number of times, and check for node "anti-affinity" in order to not store a chunk and its replicas on the same node.

-All available nodes are filtered against hard constrains (such as non-zero storage available) and ranked according to the soft constraints seen above.
+   - Using the benchmarks, storage load and network usage are optimised.
+2. Reliability
+   - We implement storage redundancy by replicating (making copies of) chunks and checking nodes for "anti-affinity" (same node does not store a chunk multiple times).

 We create a "distribution scheme" that the network layer uses to actually send out the chunks, decoupling distribution decisions from the distribution itself.

 ### 4.5.
 Desktop GUI Client

-Creating GUI in Golang is not the smoothest experience.
+Creating a GUI in Golang is not the smoothest experience.
 There is no official library to do this, and many libraries are still under-developed.
 When choosing a GUI library for the desktop client, we mainly looked at those factors:
 1. No runtime requirements - The compiled executable should be enough to run the program.
 There should be no third-party programs that are required to be installed in order to run the program.
 2. Cross compatibility - One of the main benefits of Golang is it's cross compatibility.
 As such, it was very important to keep this.
 3. Lightweight - The library should be lightweight and performant to run.
 This eliminated a lot of libraries that depend on HTML/CSS/JS combo to run.